EDWARDS LIFESCIENCES AND THE LA RAMS

 Have teamed up to make screening for heart valve disease a priority

 When your heart valve health sits on the sidelines, things can get deadly.
-Heart valve disease affects more than 5 million people in the US, with roughly 25K deaths each year.
-Early screening is a simple way to detect heart valve disease before it gets worse.
+With over 25K deaths each year, early screening is a simple way to detect heart valve disease before it gets worse.

 Watch the video and see why early screening is key to tackling heart valve failure.